ardulogic/android-feyiu-remote/README.md

 - Smart framing options: rule-of-thirds, headroom adjustment.
 - Customizable PID/slew-rate settings for smooth tracking.
 - Waypoint system, useful for podcasts or other stationary positions

+## Note
+This is a WIP project, so expect some bugs.